Kakunoshin Ohta

-Kakunoshin "Kaku" Ohta (太田格之進, Ōta Kakunoshin) is a Japanese racing driver for Honda Motor Company who currently competes in Super GT for Astemo Real Racing and in Super Formula for docomo Team Dandelion Racing and the IMSA SportsCar Championship for Acura Meyer Shank Racing and Era Motorsport in the GTP and LMP2 class.
+Kakunoshin Ohta (太田 格之進, Ōta Kakunoshin) is a Japanese racing driver for Honda Motor Company who currently competes in Super GT for Astemo Real Racing and in Super Formula for docomo Team Dandelion Racing and the IMSA SportsCar Championship for Acura Meyer Shank Racing and Era Motorsport in the GTP and LMP2 class.

 Career

 Early career

 Ohta made his single-seater racing debut in 2018, racing at a single round of the F4 Japanese Championship with MYST.
 The following season, he made his full-time debut in the 2019 championship with backing from the Honda Formula Dream Project, claiming 2 wins but finishing 6th in the standings.
 That year, Ohta also made a guest appearance in the French F4 championship alongside Honda stablemate Ren Satō, where he finished in the top ten in the three races he competed in and secured one podium.
 He would also make an appearance in Japan Formula 4 at the end of the year, winning the "All-Japan Deciding Race" over the likes of Satō, Atsushi Miyake, and Riki Ōkusa.

 In 2020, Ohta returned to the F4 Japanese Championship, albeit having lost his manufacturer backing.
 He regained support from Honda and rejoined the Honda Formula Dream project for 2021 to contest his third season in the championship, eventually finishing fifth in the standings.

 Ohta stepped up to Super Formula Lights for the 2022 season, driving for Toda Racing.
 Belying his past record, he impressed immediately, claiming four wins and twelve podiums to finish second in the championship, behind only the returning Kazuto Kotaka.